 Your right to privacy

 You have a right to have your personal information kept private.
-We adhere to strict laws in social security, health, child support, redress and disability services.
+We adhere to laws in social security, health, child support, redress and disability services.

 We are bound by strict confidentiality and secrecy provisions in social security, families, health, child support, redress and disability services law.
 These provisions limit how we use your information and when and to whom it can be released.
 We also have obligations under the Privacy Act 1988.